• Skip to main content

 vegan sage kale pesto with pasta

-If you are eating your vegan kale pesto with pasta, make sure the pasta is cooked al dente, not more, because, as you stir in the strained pasta, along with some extra pasta water, inevitably, the pasta will cook a little more with the heat.
+If you are eating your vegan kale pesto with pasta, make sure the pasta is cooked al dente, not more.
+As you stir in the strained pasta, along with some extra pasta water, the pasta will inevitably cook a little more with the heat.

-We also use this pesto to place dollops on top of our zucchini vegan and gluten-free lasagna.
+We also use this pesto to place dollops on our zucchini vegan and gluten-free lasagna.

 🫙 Storage